Runebase/runebase-prediction-server/README.md

         ]
     }

-### POST /total-qtum-value
+### POST /total-runebase-value
-Gets the total QTUM value of a TopicEvent.
+Gets the total RUNEBASE value of a TopicEvent.

 **Body**